Updated: Aug 27

 Lachlan Murdoch filed defamation proceedings against Crikey on the 23rd of August 2022.
 He has also hired prominent defamation lawyer, Sue Chrysanthou SC.

-On the 25th of August 2022, Crikey launched a crowd funding campaign to support its defence against Lachlan Murdoch's defamation lawsuit.
-As of time of writing, the campaign has grown to over $450,000.
-David Donovan for Independent Australia has suggested an outfit like Crikey should not require crowd funding for its legal defence due to its significant financial backing.
+On the 25th of August 2022, Crikey launched a crowdfunding campaign to support its defence against Lachlan Murdoch's defamation lawsuit.
+By September, the campaign had grown to over $450,000, and to nearly $600,000 by the campaign's close.
+David Donovan for Independent Australia suggested an outfit like Crikey should not require crowdfunding for its legal defence due to its significant financial backing.